The best beaches in Madagascar

 When travelling through Northern Madagascar with a 4x4, make sure to visit the following beautiful beach towns and ports:

-1. Diego Suarez: The port city of Diego Suarez, officially named Antsiranana, is located on the northern tip of Madagascar.
+- Diego Suarez: The port city of Diego Suarez, officially named Antsiranana, is located on the northern tip of Madagascar.
 Diego Suarez is named after two Portuguese explorers, Diego and Suarez, who arrived at the bay in 1543.
-For many years, the city remained an important military port, and even now, it is still one of the deepest ports in the Indian Ocean.
-Today, it's transformed into a laid-back town, with less freight traffic due to the challenging road conditions to the capital, Tana.
+For many years, the city remained an important military and deepsea port, but the city has declined.
+Today, it's a laid-back town with less freight traffic due to the challenging road conditions to the capital, Tana.
+Most people visiting or flying into Diego Suarez airport come for the good kite surfing conditions in nearby Sakalava Bay.
+Diego Suarez is nice to wander around for an evening meal.
+Colbert Street is affectionately nicknamed the Champs-Élysées of Madagascar, with its old grandeur and faded colonial buildings.
+On Colbert Street, you will find a string of souvenir shops and some good restaurants, like Tsara Bena.

-2. Ramena: Located 20 kilometres east of Diego Suarez, Romena is a laid-back beach town where you find nice restaurants offering the freshest seafood.
-On weekends, locals often head to the beach for picnics, barbecues, and a game of football.
-Ramena is a popular kitesurfing spot on a peninsula with several spectacular bays.
-The best known are called “Trois Baies”, the three bays.
-It's fun to visit these bays on your road trip in Madagascar.
-A 4x4 is required.
+- Ramena: Located 20 kilometres east of Diego Suarez, Romena is a laid-back beach village where the locals from Diego Suarez like to hang out.
+It's a good place to go for a local seafood lunch.
 A popular day trip from Ramena is a visit to the Emerald Sea, a 50-minute boat ride from Ramena.
 Emerald Sea is a gorgeous lagoon, and after Rio de Janeiro, the second largest natural bay in the world.

 4. Madagascar's West Coast | Off-the-beaten-track beaches